ANTI-AIRCRAFT TRAINING SCHOOL,

 OXLEY, BRISBANE, QLD

-Peter Moller advised that his father had told him that AWAS's had manned the search lights in WWII at Blackheath Boys home.
+Peter Moller advised that his father had told him that AWAS had manned the search lights in WWII at Blackheath Boys home.

-I'd like to thank Peter Moller for his assistance with this web page.
+I'd like to thank Russell Miller and Peter Moller for their assistance with this web page.

 This page first produced 15 April 2011